How to quit smoking

 - Get help and advice in advance.
 Ringing helplines and getting support from a stop smoking service will help you think about how you want to give up, giving you a better chance of success.

 - Keep a diary.
 Write down the details of every cigarette you smoke for a week before you quit.
-This will help you notice your weak points, such as after dinner or before lectures, and you can prepare ways to distract yourself at these times.
+This will help you notice your weak points, such as after dinner, and prepare ways to distract yourself at these times.

-- Remove the evidence.
+- Remove the temptation.
 Get rid of ashtrays, lighters and, of course, cigarettes, in advance.

 Stop smoking methods and products

-The array of products, methods and alternative therapies claiming to help you give up smoking can be overwhelming, so where do you start?
-Research shows nicotine replacement products, such as patches and gum, can increase your chances of success, but these don’t work for everyone.
+Research shows nicotine replacement products, such as patches and gum, can decrease your urge to smoke, but they don’t work for everyone.
 “It’s best to pick what you want to use yourself, that way you’re more likely to continue using it,” says Liz.
 Another method to consider might be therapy.

-You have to try a method for quite a while before deciding if it’s right for you, according to stop smoking advisor Vishnee Sauntoo.
+You have to try a method for quite a while before deciding if it’s right for you in the long term.
+According to stop smoking advisor, Vishnee Sauntoo.
 “Often what happens is that people aren’t using the products properly,” she explains.
-“For example, the chewing gum requires you to chew aggressively for a few seconds and then park the gum in your mouth, which sounds quite odd.
-It’s not the way you’d normally use a chewing gum, so all these tips are best coming from a health professional.”
+“For example, nicotine gum requires you to chew aggressively for a few seconds and then park the gum in your mouth, which sounds quite odd.”

-Although you’re the only person who can decide whether or not you light a cigarette again, there are lots of ways that other people can help:
+Even though you’re the only one who can make the decision to stop smoking, there are lots of ways that other people can help:

 - Ask friends and family to be supportive.
 If there’s someone close to you who wants to quit, consider quitting together for extra moral support.